andyspeak/landclass/README.md

 1. Stepwise instructions for classification of sentinel 2A imagery  into eight land types in upland UK watersheds.
-2. Models for simulating woodland creation scenarios
+2. Models for simulating woodland creation scenarios In three parts:  create woodland growth shapefiles, convert to raster and add to base raster, calculate metrics

 The image classification process is adapted from an online tutorial by Valentin Stefan available at: https://valentinitnelav.github.io/satellite-image-classification-r/